Tripl3Design/tripletise/README.md

 ```javascript
 tripletiseModal('brandname-productname.web.app?id=2&lang=en&region=nl&prices');
 ```
 Below are some example parameters.
 These are not always available in every configurator.
-For additional configuration parameters, visit [tripledesign.nl](https://tripledesign.nl).

 | Parameter       | Description                                                                   | Values                         |
 |-----------------|-------------------------------------------------------------------------------|--------------------------------|